 The Code applies to all AIA officers and employees.
-Our business partners, including agents, contractors, subcontractors, suppliers, distribution partners, and others who act on behalf of AIA are also required to apply the same standards and follow the same responsible practices as AIA employees.
+Our business partners, including agents, contractors, subcontractors, suppliers, distribution partners, and others who act on behalf of AIA are required to apply the same standards and follow the same responsible practices as AIA employees.
+Codes of conduct for agents and suppliers should support this expectation.
 Working towards finding a solution that is ethical and guided by our Operating Philosophy is the best way to handle a difficult or confusing situation.